healeycodes/healeycodes.com/posts/learn-the-storage-api.md

 The Storage API abstracts away the heavy lifting for us.

 User's need a way to name and create notes. `newNote()` does just that.
 It uses [Element#insertBefore](https://developer.mozilla.org/en-US/docs/Web/API/Node/insertBefore) to place the new note at the top of the selectbox.
-This method is called on the parent element. `var insertedNode = parentNode.insertBefore(newNode, referenceNode);`.
+This method is called on the parent element. `let insertedNode = parentNode.insertBefore(newNode, referenceNode);`.
 What's neat about this method is that it accepts a null value as the second argument.
 Meaning we can call `insertBefore` on empty parent elements!

 ```javascript
 /**